Lester Maddox

 Lester Garfield Maddox Sr. (September 30, 1915 – June 25, 2003) was an American politician who served as the 75th governor of Georgia from 1967 to 1971.

 A populist Southern Democrat, Maddox came to prominence as a staunch segregationist, when he refused to serve African-American customers in his Atlanta restaurant, the Pickrick, in violation of the Civil Rights Act of 1964.
 He was soon after elected governor in 1966.
 Ineligible to run for a second consecutive term in 1970, he sought and won election as lieutenant governor instead, serving alongside his successor as governor, Jimmy Carter.
-Maddox later ran for president in 1976.
+Maddox later ran for president in 1976 for the American Independent Party.

 Childhood

 Maddox was born in Atlanta, Georgia, the second of nine children born to Dean Garfield Maddox, a steelworker, and his wife, the former Flonnie Castleberry.
 Maddox left school shortly before graduation to help support the family by taking odd jobs, including real estate and grocery.
 He received his high school diploma through correspondence courses.
-During World War II, Maddox worked at the Bell Aircraft factory in Marietta, Georgia producing the B-29 Superfortress bomber.
+During World War II, Maddox worked at the Bell Aircraft factory in Marietta, Georgia, producing the B-29 Superfortress bomber.